Annual Writing Contest

 How to Submit Your Entry

 Access to the contest entry form starts on May 1.
-The form closes at midnight on May 31.
+The form closes at 5pm on May 31.

 Please be aware we will only accept a digital—not handwritten or typewritten—copy of your work.
 If you need help creating a digital copy of your work, please ask library staff for assistance using a library computer.